If you aren’t testing these you are losing revenue…

 Depending on the retargeting tool(s) you choose, you can end up with a treasure trove of data about your visitors and how they respond to various ads, calls to action, special deals, and content.
 This can help you optimize your site down to the last detail.

-In this conversion optimization guide we recommend using multiple retargeting platforms – definitely don’t limit yourself to one.
+We recommend using multiple retargeting platforms – definitely don’t limit yourself to one.
 If that goes down… so does all of your retargeting efforts.

 5. Conduct More Split Tests